-Subject Subject Name Lectures Tutorial Practical Code (Periods) (Periods) (Periods) CS T44 DESIGN AND ANALYSIS OF ALGORITHMS 3 1 -
+Subject Code Subject Name Lectures (Periods) Tutorial (Periods) Practical (Periods) CS T44 DESIGN AND ANALYSIS OF ALGORITHMS 3 1 -

-- 1. To analyze time and space complexities of algorithms. - 2.
-To acquaint students with algorithm techniques when programming for the storage and manipulation of data. - 3.
+- 1. To acquaint students with algorithm techniques when programming for the storage and manipulation of data. - 2.
 The concept of data abstraction and the problem of building implementations of abstract data types are emphasized.

 - 1. Selection of relevant algorithm technique and combinations of relevant data structures for the given problems in terms of memory and run time efficiency. - 2.
-Apply data abstraction in solving programming problems. - 3.
-Capable of categorizing the given problem into NP-Hard or NP-Complete.
+Apply data abstraction in solving programming problems.